johnnovak/gridmonger/sphinx-docs/source/window-layouts.rst

 - Now you can quickly switch between the two layouts with the :kbd:`F5` and :kbd:`F6` keys.

-The idea behind this is that you don't need to have the notes list pane open all the time, only when you're trying to find a particular note.
-So then you pause the game, switch to the "search note" layout, find the note, then switch back to your "default" layout.
+The idea behind this is that you don't need to always have the notes list pane open, only when you're searching for a particular note.
+So then you pause the game, switch to the "search note" layout, find the note, then switch back to your "default" layout and continue playing.

 There are four window layout slots available. :kbd:`Shift+F5`–:kbd:`F8` save the current window layout in slots 1–4, and :kbd:`F5`–:kbd:`F8` restore them.
-Layouts are saved into the configuration file, so they are global (they're not tied to the current map).
+Layouts are global, they're not tied to the current map (they are saved into the configuration file, like your preferences).

-Layouts store the size and position of the window, and the state of the four toggleable panes.
-To recap:
+Layouts store the size and position of the window, and the state of the following user interface elements:

-- :kbd:`Alt+N` — Toggle current note pane
+- Current note pane (toggled by :kbd:`Alt+N`)
-- :kbd:`Alt+L` — Toggle notes list pane
+- Notes list pane (toggled by :kbd:`Alt+L`)
-- :kbd:`Alt+T` — Toggle tools pane
+- Tools pane (toggled by :kbd:`Alt+T`)
-- :kbd:`Shift+Alt+T` — Toggle title bar
+- Title bar (toggled by :kbd:`Shift+Alt+T`)

+Any other setting is either stored in the preferences as a global setting (e.g., should the splash screen be shown at startup, is diagonal YUBN navigation is enabled, etc.), or is saved into the map file (e.g., map zoom level, whether WASD-mode is enabled, etc.)